-Oros lifted her head and studied Simon carefully.
+Oros lifted her head, studied Simon carefully, eyes the pendant hanging at his neck.
 She then chuckled under her breath.
 “I can tell that you’re a Leonian by the way you speak.”
 She pulled herself away from Maria, folding her hands in front of her.

 Maria couldn’t help but marvel at the elegance.

-“I have to admit I’m surprised that a member of the Leonian Monastery is here,” Oros continued.
+“I have to admit I’m surprised that a member of the Leonian Monadic Temples is here,” Oros continued.
 “To be so far away from home and duty…”

 “Oh!
 You’re Leonian?!
 That’s amazing!
 They say a Leonian can always tell whenever another Leonian is in the room,” Maria exclaimed, shooting up from her chair and slamming her hands on the table.
 “Say, I want to ask something, my lovely Leonian.
 I’ve been searching for someone from Leo—”

 “Capitana,” Simon interjected with a smile.
 “Shouldn’t we try and understand what happened to our guest first before you get to that?”

 Maria glanced over her shoulder at him before she hummed.
 “Ah, that’s right.
 I am actually pretty curious about that.”
 She turned to Oros again.
 “How exactly did you end up in that box?”